AlexisVK/grid2flex/README.md

 	</tbody>
 </table>

-Also you can check demo page grid2flex/demo/index.html
+Also you can check <a href="http://alexisvk.github.io/grid2flex/demo/">demo page</a>

 ## Browser support